 A favorite in the United States - Iced Tea - is a great way to combat the heat.
 There are a several techniques for making iced tea, including Cold Brewing overnight in the bridge.
 We however prefer using a Hot Brew variation that does a better job at unlocking the flavors out of the leaves.

 Follow our tips on Hot Brewing but use twice as much tealeaves as you would normally, e.g. 4 grams or 2 teaspoons for every 8 oz serving.
 When you are done steeping, fill a pitcher or tall jar halfway with the hot tea and mix it with an equal amount of cold water and have it cool before putting it in the fridge - directly putting hot tea in a cold fridge makes it cloudy.
 Add sweetener as required and serve over ice for a refreshing drink.

-A strong tea such as our Mythical Green or Rainforest Indulgence is best for making Iced Tea.
+A strong tea such as our Mythical Green, Rainforest Indulgence, Zen Mint or Lemon Kandy are best for making Iced Tea.
 This is because the flavors of cold beverages are dulled when served cold.
 Consider adding more tealeaves for an even stronger and flavorful Iced Tea.

 Do not over-steep!

 We don’t advise over-steeping your tea.
 Studies have shown that over-steeped tea could be healthier as it allows the leaves to release more antioxidants into the tea.
 It also releases more caffeine and makes the tea taste bitter and tart.